LoryPack/GenerativeNetworksScoringRulesProbabilisticForecasting/README.md

 ## Pip

 The dependencies can be installed with ```pip install -r requirements.txt```.
-However that is not enough to use the plotting features (cartopy). for that need to use Conda, see below.
+However that is not enough to use the plotting features for WeatherBench (using the library `cartopy`). for that need to use Conda, see below.

 ## Conda